fatemafaria142/Comparative-Analysis-of-Pretrain-BERT-model-for-Natural-Language-Inference-on-XNLI-Dataset/README.md

-# Comparative Analysis of Pretrained BERT Models for Natural Language Inference on XNLI Dataset
+# Comparative Analysis of Pretrained BERT Models for Natural Language Inference on Bangla XNLI Dataset

 ## Overview
 This project aims to perform a comparative analysis of various pre-trained BERT models for Natural Language Inference (NLI) using the XNLI dataset available from Hugging Face.
 The selected BERT models for analysis are: